 by Nik Cabezas

-Nik explores the origin of the Demon King, Demise, and the possible reason for his existence.
+Nik explores the elements of the Triforce and ideas for new ownership.

 If you asked the average Zelda fan which characters are associated with each piece of the Triforce, they would most likely say that Link wields the Triforce of Courage, Zelda the Triforce of Wisdom, and Ganon the Triforce of Power.
 Imagine my surprise when I looked closely at the series and realized that this is the case in only a few of the games.
 However, while the Triforce is more often used as a whole or sometimes not at all, these connections are iconic and representative of our main characters’ qualities.

 That being said, does it have to be this way?
 Is there a story in which the Triforce could be split apart without following this pattern?
 Well, to answer that, we have to look at the history of the golden triangles and why they’re set up like this in the first place.

 Regarding the origin of the Triforce, two games, Ocarina of Time and Skyward Sword, tell us the most information on the subject.
 Using both, we can piece together that in the beginning, the three Golden Goddesses (Din, Farore, and Nayru) created the world and everything in it, and then they departed for the heavens.
 Before leaving, however, the goddesses created the Triforce, a set of three sacred triangles with the power to grant any desire.
 This was entrusted to the Goddess Hylia who, while she was also immensely powerful, could not use it.